jahschwa/sibyl/README.md

 Note that there is currently a bug in JabberBot.
 It does not correctly ignore message from itself when in a MUC.
 This is fixed naievly in sibyl by simply searching for `NICKNAME` in the from field of XMPP replies.
 Therefore, as currently implemented, any user whose name contains sibyl's `NICKNAME` will be ignored.

 ## XBMC/Kodi
 Sibyl interfaces with XBMC using its JSON-RPC web interface.
 In order to use it, you must enable the web server in XBMC as described [here][6].
+Therefore, for these commands, the bot does not actually have to be running on the Pi.
+It just needs to be able to reach the Pi's HTTP interface..

 ## CEC
 Sibyl uses the `cec-client` bash script to give commands over HDMI-CEC to an attached TV.
 This should be installed on most Pi distros by default.
 If not, debian derivatives can install with `sudo apt-get install cec-client`.
+For the CEC commands to work, the bot must be running on the Pi.

 ## Search Directories
 You can add folders to `VIDEODIRS` and `AUDIODIRS` in order to search them using the `audio`, `audios`, `video`, and `videos` commands.
 You can add the following as list items:
   - local directory, example: `'/media/flashdrive/videos'`
   - samba share, example: `('smb://HOSTNAME/videos',do_auth_hostname)`

 Samba shares protected by passowrd require an authentication function.
-An example is given in `sibyl.py`.
+Here's the format:

+    def do_auth(svr,shr,wg,un,pw):
+      return ('WORKGROUP','username','password')

 Also be aware that root cannot read `sshfs` mounts from other users by default.
 If this is a problem with your setup (e.g. I run sibyl as `root` via the init script, but the `sshfs` mount requires the `pi` user's pubkey), you have to specify `sshfs -o allow_root ...` when you mount the share as a non-root user.